 Priyanka Nalamada is an Associate Program Officer on BCYF.
 She joined the National Academies in 2014 after a short term congressional internship.
 She has worked over the past few years with the Health and Medicine Division’s Board on Global Health.
 Her work included research and project management around the topic of public-private partnerships for health in low- and middle-income countries, looking at the issues around the formation, engagement, operations, and management of PPPs for global health and the role of industry as a key partner.
 While at the Academies she has also worked on other issues from a global health perspective such as the threat of antimicrobial resistance, the sustainability of medical device donations in low resource settings, and the role of multinational companies in health literacy.
 She is a graduate of Bryn Mawr College with a degree in Political Science.

-Stacey Smit serves as a Senior Program Assistant on BCYF, supporting consensus studies on the board.
-She has more than 10 years’ experience providing administrative and event planning and has worked at various organizations in the area.
+Stacey Smit serves as a Senior Program Assistant on BCYF, supporting consensus studies and forums on the board.
+She has more than 15 years of experience providing project management, administrative, and event planning support and has worked at various organizations in the area.
 In the past, she has supported the DBASSE Executive Office, the Decadal Survey of Social and Behavioral Sciences for Applications to National Security, the Committee on the Use of Economic Evidence to Inform Investments in Children, Youth, and Families, the Committee on Supporting the Parents of Young Children, the Forum on Children’s Cognitive, Affective, and Behavioral Health, and the Committee on Increasing Capacity for Reducing Bullying and Its Impact on the Lifecourse of Youth Involved.
 She received her B.A. in Sociology from the University of Maryland, College Park.